jeremytammik/TrackChanges/README.md

 # TrackChanges

-Track Revit BIM database modification by creating and comparing snapshots of element properties.
+TrackChanges is a C# .NET Revit add-in that tracks Revit BIM database modification by creating and comparing snapshots of element properties.

-TrackChanges is a C# .NET Revit add-in.

 For more information, please refer to [The Building Coder](http://thebuildingcoder.typepad.com) and